ray-project/ray/doc/source/serve/index.md

 :::

-We truly believe Serve is unique as it gives you end-to-end control over the API while delivering scalability and high performance.
+We truly believe Serve is unique as it gives you end-to-end control over your ML application while delivering scalability and high performance.
 To achieve Serve's feature offerings with other tools, you would need to glue together multiple frameworks like Tensorflow Serving and SageMaker, or even roll your own micro-batching component to improve throughput.